Skip to content

 2. Reduce costs (checkout our pricing calculator to understand our costs).

 3. Reduce payment delays.
-We pay out API earnings to providers every 24 hours, rather than the typical weeks or even months imposed by the traditional financial system.
+We pay out API earnings to providers every 24 hours, rather than the typical days, weeks or even months imposed by the traditional financial system.

 4. Reduce payment failures.
 Our usage of next generation payment technology brings payment failure rates to zero.